There’s a misconception that being quiet means you’re weak or lack confidence. But that’s far from the truth.

 In a world that’s often loud and chaotic, it’s easy to lose sight of what truly matters.
 But staying true to your values, no matter what, is a surefire way to earn respect.

 Quiet individuals often have a deep sense of self-awareness.
-We’re introspective, thoughtful and we know what’s important to us.
+They’re introspective, thoughtful, and they know what’s important to them.

 When you stick to your values, even when it’s hard, people will respect you for it.
 It shows character and integrity, two qualities that are universally admired.